 Satisfy background knowledge requirements.
 The department expects students to complete background knowledge courses during the first year.

 The department also encourages students to satisfy the breadth requirement prior to taking the WPE, but this is not a requirement.
 These include 5 courses with at least one in each of 3 subject areas.

 Submit the Graduate Degree Plan.
 It is a University requirement that students have an approved Graduate Degree Plan on file before they can take the WPE.
 This form outlines credit a student has taken and intends to take that will count towards the 31 coursework credits required for a Ph.D. degree.
 For more information on required course credit check our overview page.

-The written report and oral exam must demonstrate the ability for a student to do research.
+The written report and oral exam must demonstrate the ability of a student to do research.
 Each area and advisor have a different set of expectations regarding how a student demonstrates research ability.
 Because of this, we cannot specify precisely what a written report or oral presentation must include.
 We can, however, offer a few “best practice” examples that are considered to be acceptable in most or all research areas.